abbaspour/replate/readme.md

 Use cases:

 1.  **Onboard** new supplier, community or logistics organization; Admin does this by calling Auth0 API for self-service SSO.
-2. In the app, users can see a list of suppliers, community, or logistics organisations.
+2. In the app, admin users can see a list of suppliers, community, or logistics organisations.
 These are modelled as organisations in Auth0 and fetched by calling the Auth0 management API.

 ### Supplier Admin